 You Don’t Have to Cook

 Eat takeout the first few nights rather than cooking.
-It’s also a great way to sample new local restaurants.
+It’s also a great way to sample new local restaurants and de-stress.

 Take Your Time

 The best way to unpack is to thoughtfully figure out where everything should go.
 If you don’t know about a certain item, put it in a separate “decision” box to decide if it really goes in your new place.
 Put that box in storage, and then as time goes on, consider whether those items should be donated.
 Husky Moving can provide unpacking services at your request.